itsjoel/migrate-following-python/README.md

 # Migrate Twitter "Friends"

 A repository for migrating the list of people you follow (friends) from one account to another.

+---

 **Note: For some reason twitter calls people who you follow "Friends" so I'll do that too.**

+**Also Note: Twitter works in mysterious ways.
+I honestly have no idea what the risks are of following too many people too quickly.
+For me, they just seem to be that I have to wait a bit to follow more people, but idk.**

+**⚠ USE AT YOUR OWN RISK ⚠**

+---

 ## Setup
 0. Clone this repo to your computer and stuff.